Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 middle wall of partition between them.”

-And through Jesus, both groups now “have access in one Spirit to the Father,” and
+And through Jesus, both Jews and Gentiles now “have

-all are “fellow citizens with the saints, and members of
+the Father,” - all are “fellow citizens with the saints, and members of the household of God… built together

-the household of God… built together for a habitation of the Spirit of God.”
+for a habitation of the

-That is the “mystery of Christ” that was
+This is the “mystery of Christ” that was

-unknown in previous generations but has now been revealed through the “apostles and prophets” - that
+unknown in previous generations but now has been revealed through the “apostles and prophets” - that

 the “Gentiles are fellow-heirs and

-fellow-members of the body, and fellow-partakers of the promise in Christ Jesus
+fellow-members of the body, and fellow partakers of the

-through the gospel.”
+promise in Christ Jesus through the gospel.”

 Considering all the gracious blessings God has bestowed

-on His people, Paul gives a series of exhortations summoning believers to right
+on His people, Paul gives a series of exhortations summoning believers to right conduct, interspersed with

-His description of “warfare” with spiritual powers
+His description of “warfare” concludes this lengthy

 lowliness and meekness, with longsuffering, forbearing one another in love.”
 No longer must we be “blown about by every wind of doctrine,” but